Psoriasis vs. rosacea

-If you are experiencing uncomfortable, unpleasant, or unsightly skin issues, you may be wondering if you have psoriasis or rosacea.
+If you’re experiencing uncomfortable patches, scales, or redness on your skin, you may be wondering if you have psoriasis or rosacea.
 These are both chronic skin conditions that should be treated by a doctor.

 Both psoriasis and rosacea are common.
-In the United States, more than 7 million people have psoriasis, according to the Journal of the American Medical Association (JAMA).
-The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) reports that approximately 14 million people in the United States have rosacea.
+In the United States, more than 7 million people have psoriasis and 14 million people have rosacea.

 Psoriasis is a condition caused by a faulty immune system that makes skin cells turn over too quickly.
 This results in red, scaly patches and silver scales on the skin.

-Those with psoriasis have skin cells that turn over within days and pile up on the skin’s surface, says the NIAMS.
-Men and women can be affected by psoriasis.
+Men and women can both be affected by psoriasis.
 It occurs most commonly in adults.

 Psoriasis has genetic factors, but not all people with a family history of psoriasis will develop it.
-According to JAMA, psoriasis outbreaks can be caused by the following:
+Psoriasis outbreaks can be caused by the following:

 - cold weather